 Allele drop-in or other noise: The measuring process is not perfect, so some random noise might show up in the electropherogram, that does not contain any information about the DNA.
 In Figure 4, we can see that the rightmost image has a small peak at allele 11.
 Since it is not close to another allele, it is likely not a stutter peak.

-Stutter peaks and noise are often filtered out using certain thresholds.
+Stutter peaks and noise are often filtered out using certain thresholds in the profile analysis software.
 As a result, some DNA information might also be lost if there is little material available.